Ship class: United Kingdom

 The British Royal Navy (RN) has used several methods of naming classes.
 In addition to the accepted European convention, some classes have been named after a common theme in the included ships' names, e.g., Tribal-class destroyers, and some classes were implemented as an organizational tool, making traditional methods of naming inefficient.
 For instance, the Amphion class is also known as the A class.
 Most destroyer classes were known by the initial letter used in naming the vessels, e.g., V and W-class destroyers.
 Classification by letter also helped to conflate similar smaller classes of ships as in the case of the A-class destroyers of 1913 whose names spread across the alphabet.
 Since the end of the Second World War, Royal Navy ship classes have also been known by their type number (e.g. Type 45 destroyer.)

 United States

 For the United States Navy, the first ship in a class to be authorized by Congress is the designated class leader and gives the name to the class, regardless of the order in which the ships of that class are laid down, launched or commissioned.
-Due to numbering conventions the lead ship often has the lowest hull number of her class.
-(During World War II the award of construction contracts was not always congruent with completion, so many ships had higher hull numbers than later-class ships.)
+Due to numbering conventions, the lead ship often has the lowest hull number of its class.
+(During World War II, the award of construction contracts was not always congruent with completion, so several ships had higher hull numbers than later ships.)